rebeccadavidsson/programmeren-2/problems/cards/lab/README.md

 ## New concepts

+**Class** --- all of the code that defines a series of objects.
+You can instantiate several objects of a class, each containing separate data.
+For example, in the exercises, you needed 52 individual cards, each with different names.
+But the code for each card is the same, and defined in the `Card` class.

 **Attribute** --- a value stored inside an object.
 The idea is that you can combine several attributes into one object.
 For example, you combined "suit" and "value", which together define a unique card in a deck of cards.
 In other word, each "card" always should have a "suit" and a "value".

 **Self** -- if you have a python object like `card1`, you may store data inside such an object by setting `card1.value = ...`.
 But an object can also contain a method for manipulating data.
 If you want to manipulate data from *within* the object, use the name `self`.